knightcrawler25/GLSL-PathTracer/README.md

 - Mitsuba Renderer (https://github.com/mitsuba-renderer/mitsuba) Main reference for validation of the code.
 - Tinsel Renderer (https://github.com/mmacklin/tinsel) A really amazing renderer which has several features.
 A modified version of the scene description & loader are taken from here.
 Reference for MIS, light sampling
 - Sam Lapere's path tracing tutorial ((https://github.com/straaljager/GPU-path-tracing-tutorial-4) Source for the Nvidia's SBVH used here.
 Traversal isn't the same as this code though.
 No Woop triangles either
-- Erich Loftis's THREE.js PathTracer (https://github.com/erichlof/THREE.js-PathTracing-Renderer) Several examples that I got to learn from (Mostly the shader part/Accum buffer etc)
+- Erich Loftis's THREE.js PathTracer (https://github.com/erichlof/THREE.js-PathTracing-Renderer) Several amazing webgl examples including bidirectional path tracing all running in a web browser.
 - Optix Advanced Samples, especially OptiX Introduction Samples (https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction) Source for several tutorials

 There's only so much that can be done in a fragment shader before you end up with convoluted code or no performance gains.
 Will probably have to start with the bible 'PBRT' eventually and end up learning CUDA later.